On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Empirical Convergence Rates in One Dimension

 Enforcing a solvability condition at the discrete level is not straightforward: the discrete condition may not be known explicitly, and in many problems even the continuous solvability condition is not known explicitly~\cite{HL_LagrangianGraphs}.

-The solution we propose and analyze in this work is to automatically ``spread out'' the effects of the solvability condition by first solving a discrete system that is consistent with Laplace's equation at every grid point, then enforcing the uniqueness constraint in a second step.
+{One solution to this challenge} is to automatically ``spread out'' the effects of the solvability condition by first solving a discrete system that is consistent with Laplace's equation at every grid point, then enforcing the uniqueness constraint in a second step.
 The resulting procedure is \bq \eq

 We notice that the resulting discrete solution satisfies the system \bq L^h(x_i,u^h(x_i),u^h(x_i)-u^h(\cdot)) = f^h(x_i) - h(1+x_i)v^h(x_0), \quad i = 0, \ldots, n-1. \eq This is consistent at all grid points since the first-step solution $v^h$ is uniformly bounded (Lemma~\ref{lem:properBounds}).
 Moreover, the resulting solution automatically satisfies the uniqueness condition $u^h(0) = 0$ by construction.